 Prenuptial Agreement Lawyer Chicago, IL

-If you are engaged to be married, a prenuptial agreement lawyer Chicago, IL residents trust from Hurst, Robin & Kay, LLC offers you the most sincere congratulations!
+If you are engaged to be married, a prenuptial agreement lawyer Chicago, IL residents trust from Hurst, Robin, Kay & Allen, LLC offers you the most sincere congratulations!
 And if you are interested in drafting a prenuptial agreement as part of your wedding preparations, we offer you our sincere kudos.
 Long gone are the days that prenuptial agreement were used primarily as a form of so-called “divorce insurance.”

 Drafting a Smart, Effective Prenuptial Agreement

 One of the keys to drafting an effective, enforceable prenuptial agreement is timing.
-It is important that you work with a lawyer from Hurst, Robin & Kay, LLC well in advance of your wedding date, as many jurisdictions will not honor the terms of a prenuptial agreement if the contract is signed too close to a couple’s wedding date.
+It is important that you work with a lawyer from Hurst, Robin, Kay & Allen, LLC well in advance of your wedding date, as many jurisdictions will not honor the terms of a prenuptial agreement if the contract is signed too close to a couple’s wedding date.
 Understandably, agreement signed too close to the date are often invalidated on grounds of coercion or duress.
 As a result, it is important to connect with an attorney for a consultation quickly.